KonduitAI/deeplearning4j/nd4j/ADRs/0004-Mapping_IR.md

 Doing this will allow us to share logic between mappers and making 1 implementation of mapping possible by calling associated getter methods for concepts like data types and nodes.

+## Serialization

+In order to persist rules using protobuf, all rules will know how to serialize themselves.
+A simple serialize() method is implemented which covers conversion using interface methods up to the user to implement which describes how to persist the protobuf representation.
+This applies to any of the relevant functionality such as rules and processes.

 ## Custom types